Resonant squeezed light from photonic Cooper pairs: Model for light-matter interaction mediated by a Raman phonon

 where vectors $\bm{E}_j=-\dot{\bm{A}}_j$ and $\bm{B}_j=\nabla\times \bm{A}_j$, $j=S, aS$, are the electric and magnetic fields for the Stokes (S) and antiStokes (aS) photons, which are written in terms of vector potentials $\bm{A}_j$.
 The scalar $u$ models a phonon displacement with mass density $\rho$ and frequency $\Omega$ independent of wave vector $\bm{Q}$ (a dispersionless mode, describing the flat band of optical phonons near $Q=0$).

 We assume $u$ in Eq.~(\ref{L0}) is a \emph{pure} Raman mode, i.e. one that is invariant under the inversion symmetry operation that takes $\bm{E}_j$ into $-\bm{E}_j$.
-This necessarily implies that the lowest order interaction between $u$ and photons is given by
+This necessarily implies that the lowest order interaction between $u$ and photons is \NM{linear in phonon displacement and quadratic in electric fields,

-where $\xi$ is a coupling constant and $\bm{E}_L$ is the electric field for the pump laser.
-Such an interaction is present in all materials, including the ones that have an inversion center, such as crystalline Si and associated amorphous dielectrics SiO$_x$ and SiN$_{x}$ \cite{Wang2020}, where phonons are either pure infrared ($u$ changes sign under inversion) or pure Raman ($u$ does not change sign under inversion).
-While materials without an inversion center have phonons with mixed symmetry, interaction (\ref{Lint}) is still present in them provided we interpret $u$ as the component of a phonon displacement that does not change sign under inversion.
+where $\xi$ is a coupling constant and $E_{L,x}$ is the amplitude of a pump laser polarized along the $x$ direction.
+The particular choice of interaction (\ref{Lint}) is allowed by the point group symmetry of the diamond lattice, therefore it is exact for crystalline silicon and diamond}.
+Similar interactions are also present in associated amorphous dielectrics SiO$_x$ and SiN$_{x}$ \cite{Wang2020}, where phonons are either pure infrared ($u$ changes sign under inversion) or pure Raman ($u$ does not change sign under inversion).
+While materials without an inversion center have phonons with mixed symmetry, interactions like (\ref{Lint}) are still present in them provided we interpret $u$ as the component of a phonon displacement that does not change sign under inversion.
 That is the part of the phonon that does not have electric dipole moment and as a consequence does not cause photon loss \cite{Diniz2020}.

-Assuming the pump power is much larger than the S, aS output allows us to take the ``parametric approximation'' and replace $\bm{E}_L$ by a complex classical field, $\bm{E}_{L}=E_L e^{i(k_L z-\omega_L t)}\bm{\hat{x}}$ where $E_L$ is the pump amplitude, and $\omega_L=c'k_L$ is the frequency of the laser, with $c' = 1/\sqrt{\epsilon \mu}=c/n_0$ the speed of light in the material.
+Assuming the pump power is much larger than the S, aS output allows us to take the ``parametric approximation'' and replace $E_{L,x}$ by a complex classical field, $E_{L,x}=E_L e^{i(k_L z-\omega_L t)}$ where $E_L$ is the pump amplitude, and $\omega_L=c'k_L$ is the frequency of the laser, with $c' = 1/\sqrt{\epsilon \mu}=c/n_0$ the speed of light in the material.

 The quantum Hamiltonian is obtained from the total Lagrangian density ${\cal L}={\cal L}_0+{\cal L}_{{\rm int}}$ by assuming the dynamical variables $\bm{A}_S$ and $\bm{A}_{aS}$ are quantum operators with usual commutation relations with their canonical momenta $\partial {\cal L}/\partial \dot{\bm{A}}_j$.
 After going to $k$ space we get the following Hamiltonian, \begin{widetext}